I/O complexity and pebble games with partial computations: Pebble game and hardness

-It remains to show how to connect all those gadgets together to form the final graph.
 Each of the $n$ input nodes $s_{ij}$ of the gadget $g_i$ corresponds to one of the nodes of $G$.
 The following connection is made.
 If two nodes $v_i$ and $v_j$ are connected with an edge in $G$, then we merge the $j$-th input of $g_i$, $s_{ij}$, with the $i$-th input of $g_j$, $s_{ji}$ into one new single input with two outgoing edges, one towards $t_i$ and one towards $t_j$.
 The construction of $G'$ is now complete.
-Figure \ref{fig:g_gadgets_to_merge} shows the gadgets that need to be merged based on the edges of $G$, and Figure \ref{fig:g_gadgets_merged} shows the final bipartite graph $G'$.
+Figure \ref{fig:g_gadgets_to_merge} shows the gadgets that need to be merged.
+Figure \ref{fig:g_gadgets_merged} shows the final bipartite graph $G'$.

 Next, consider any pair of vertices $v_i$ and $v_j$ in $G$, and the corresponding gadgets $g_i$ and $g_j$ in $G'$.
 If there is no edge in $G$ between $v_i$ and $v_j$, then $g_i$ and $g_j$ do not share any input, so we need $2\times (n+1)$ moves to eliminate both $g_i$ and $g_j$.
-However, if the edge $(v_i,v_j)$ exists, then the two gadgets share an input node.
+However, if edge $(v_i,v_j)$ exists, then $g_i$ and $g_j$ share an input node.
 We can eliminate the first gadget with $n+2$ moves, visiting $s_{ij}$ last.
-As $t_i$ has been stored in the main memory (i.e., its pebble was switched back to red), we can then safely delete it from the cache at no cost.
+As $t_i$ has been stored in the main memory (i.e., its pebble was switched back to red), we can safely delete it from the cache at no cost.

 The next move is to load $t_j$, the output of the second gadget $g_j$.
 This deletes the edge $(s_{ij},t_j)$ with a single move.
 We consecutively load all the remaining $n-1$ sources of $g_j$ in arbitrary order, to eliminate the rest of the edges, with a single move per edge.
 Finally, we store back the result of $t_j$.
-This gives a total of

-moves to eliminate both gadgets, instead of $n+2$.
+This gives a total of $ (n+2)+1+(n-1)+1=2n+3 $ moves to eliminate both gadgets, instead of $n+2$.
 Note that this is the optimal cost of eliminating two consecutive gadgets: we need at least $2n+4$ moves to eliminate both gadgets if they don't share a source, and at least $2n+3$ moves if they do.
 Moreover, two gadgets cannot share more than one source, since there are no duplicate edges in $G$.
 We can finally argue that two gadgets $g_i$ and $g_j$ can be both eliminated with $2n+3$ moves if and only if there is an edge between the corresponding vertices $v_i$ and $v_j$ in $G$.